gcodiac/php-payroll-and-bonus-dates/README.md

-# Payroll and Bonus Dates Calculations:
+# Payroll and Bonus Dates Calculator:

 Simple symfony console component (CLI) that will create a CSV file detailing the dates for the next 12 months when Basic Salary and Salary Bonus are paid: